PX4/PX4-user_guide/en/peripherals/frsky_telemetry.md

 [Pixhawk 3 Pro](../flight_controller/pixhawk3_pro.md) can be connected to TELEM4 (no additional software configuration is needed).
 You will need to connect via a UART to S.PORT adapter board, or a [ready-made cable](#ready_made_cable).

+### Pixhawk FMUv5 and later

+Simply attach one of the UART's TX pins to the SPort inverted or uninverted pin (PX4 will auto-detect and handle either type).

 ### Other Boards {#pixhawk_v2}